ForbidTANNEN/JigsawPuzzleSolverAlgo/README.txt

 I’m super excited to submit my Jigsaw Puzzle Solver for the 106A Programming Contest!
 I thoroughly enjoyed the challenge!!
 I have pretty much spent every free moment (plus some long nights), since the announcement of the contest working on it.
 My mom always has a puzzle going at home, so to make things easier for her, I thought I would try programming a jigsaw puzzle solver...and it actually works!!
 I did come to the realization during the process, that this was a pretty complex problem.
-It would have been better solved using AI, but nonetheless it was incredibly fun programming it with all of the stuff we learned in class!
 I completely underestimated the complexity of the algorithms, and the amount of time it would take to program it - I wish I would have had more time, so I could clean up my code a bit and I would have loved to make some more puzzles (it’s surprisingly hard to find custom puzzles online that you can cut out) - but I’m excited for how it turned out all in all.
-My next venture is definitely going to be a beginner AI course - I would love to try again using AI!

 Author:
 Tannen Hall - rising high school Junior at Pacific Ridge High School in San Diego, CA